by Margaret D. Mitchell

 Are we honoring God’s priorities by partaking of the bread of life (Him) first so that we can give a rich love to others?
 Or do we need to spend more time at His table?

 The key is a shift in priorities.
-God is waiting to help.
+God is available to supply all our needs.
 May we spend some of the time He graciously gives us to examine our hearts so that we can give life to others.